View of Bar Island from Cadillac Mountain in Acadia National Park, Maine

 After Crossing

 Once you cross over to Bar Island via the natural land bridge, you will climb over some rocks before reaching a wide path (more like a small vehicle access road) that goes up a gradual incline to the left through a wooded area.
-This goes for a short distance, then makes a hard right turn to the right.
+This goes for a short distance, then makes a hard right turn up another inclined section.
 If you look closely to the right near the start of this road, you should see a small foot path that goes up through the woods.
 Taking this path will cut off quite a few steps but is a little steeper climb.
 Having a walking stick of some kind or even an extended photo tripod can help.
+(Guess what?
+You are no longer in Bar Harbor!
+Read the Interesting Fact below.)

 On Bar Island

-The wide path or access road crosses the interior of the island and leads you to the right side as viewed from the shores of Bar Harbor to the south.
+The wide path or access road crosses the interior of the island leading to the right side as viewed from the Bar Harbor pier.
 You may be having a good conversation with friends and family but I suggest being very quiet.
 You might be surprised at what you will see.
-One of the earlier times when I visited Bar Island, I was walking along and decided to pause to look through some of my camera gear, anticipating the view that was going to open up once I reached the high ground.
+One of the earlier times when I visited Bar Island, I was walking along and decided to pause to look through some of my camera gear to prepare for when I reached the high ground.
 I happened to look in front of me in the woods and was surprised to see a deer no more than 10 feet away from me, calmly watching what I was doing.
-Their color is so well camouflaged that they can be difficult to see at a glance.
+They are so well camouflaged that they can be difficult to see at a glance.

 Left at Fork